 At the end of the 19th century in the telecoms sector, cable girls, although numerous, were not recruited for their technical skills or their development potential.
 They were taken on because they were young, polite and pleasant sounding.
 It wasn’t until 1928 that they could join their male counterparts in applying for a clerkship to develop their careers.
 And in the same spirit, the law only enabled women to take part in the entrance exam for the Ecole Polytechnique in 1970.

 Women are still underrepresented in the technology and innovation sectors.

-Almost 50 years after the Ecole Polytechnique accepted its first women, there are still no more than 30% enrolled on science and technical courses within higher education.
 While it’s known that the level of employee fulfilment and engagement within innovative organisations is higher in gender balanced teams, women still account for only a third of all jobs in tech companies worldwide.

 Orange reaffirms its strong commitment to gender equality.

 For more than 15 years, the Group has been very attentive to the issue of diversity in each of its operating countries.
 Manager training ensures that the impact of stereotyping women is minimised.
 The Group firmly believes that professional equality contributes to social and economic performance and has made it one of the axes of its strategic plan.
 There is dedicated governance to ensure it is maintained correctly.